madvax/testserver/README.md

     a web page using the /delay in the url.
 The use this feature run the script then, to get a three second delay usie the use This URL:  http:/localhost/delay/3
-    The server will waith three sconds before send the response.
+    The server will wait three sconds before sending the response.
-    The servers response should look something like this:
+    The server's response should look something like this:

     {"SUCCESS": "200",
      "delay": "3 seconds"}